 Within the hotel, you can work out in the state-of-the-art fitness center, dine on gourmet cuisine in our chic Parlor restaurant, or savor classic cocktails in the refined Intermezzo Bar.

 Our top tip here is to enjoy the live piano music and jazz concerts in the bar on selected evenings: with its opulent crystal chandelier, exquisite drinks, and bar food until 2:00 am, the legendary Intermezzo Bar is great fun…

 You can see what we have experienced in terms of food and drink at the club lounge at InterContinental O2 in London and the club lounge at InterContinental Park Lane which will give you an idea of what to expect.
-This InterContinental club lounge will undoubtedly be one of the best, with a substantial hot and cold buffet and a la carte breakfast and evening canapes and alcoholic drinks.
+This InterContinental club lounge will undoubtedly be one of the best, with a substantial hot and cold buffet, a la carte breakfast, evening canapes, and alcoholic drinks.

 The executive lounge on the second floor is fairly large and very comfortable, with breakfast and happy hour food and alcoholic drinks, as well as an afternoon tea with delicious Viennese cakes.

-Everything in the hotel is very modern, clean and the staff are great.
-The hotel location is right next to the U-Bahn line and right on the ring in the 1st district, so ideal for touring the city.
+Everything in the hotel is very modern, clean, and the staff are great.
+The hotel is right next to the U-Bahn line and right on the ring in the 1st district, so it is ideal for touring the city.

-Hilton Vienna Plaza has a really nice bar, and in fact, a good tip is to ask if you can eat breakfast in the bar area rather than the busy restaurant, which can get a bit overrun on busy mornings.
+Hilton Vienna Plaza has a nice bar, and a good tip is to ask if you can eat breakfast in the bar area rather than the busy restaurant, which can get overrun on busy mornings.